-America.
-Two engines were briefly used to pump water in New York in 1774.
+From the 1780s onwards water supply projects could use the much more powerful, reliable and economical steam pumping engine with a separate condenser developed by James Watt and manufactured by his partnership with Mathew Boulton.
+The London companies relied exclusively on engines of the Watt type for new capacity (Tomory 2015).
 The private Compagnie des Eaux de Paris built two steam-powered pumping stations on the English model beside the Seine in 1782 and 1788 which trebled the quantity of water to the city, the Gros-Caillou pump house a fine example of early water architecture with two Watt-type engines.
-The business was not a success and the company was bought by the city in 1788.
-Paris would in future prefer distant sources to river abstraction.
+The scheme was not a commercial success and the company was bought by the city in 1788.
+Paris would in future rely on distant sources to river abstraction.